AVADOLearning/bls-sdk-php/README.md

 # BLS SDK for PHP

-This library contains an library for integrating your PHP application with Floream's Business Logic Services API.
+A library for integrating your PHP application with AVADO's Business Logic Services API.

 ## Installation